 Fuchsia flowers are also linked to certain myths.
 It is believed that in ancient times in some cultures, this flower was sent as a warning sign for others.
 Flowers were also left in front of houses as a form of protection.
 As some folktales go, fuchsia flowers could be turned into fairies or beautiful women.

-Red: Shades of red represent a wide range of feelings and emotions.
-But, mostly red is connected to passion and love.
-Like most flowers, red Fuchsia stands for love, passion, and confidence in someone.
+Shades of red represent a wide range of feelings and emotions.
+But mostly, red is connected to passion and love.
+Like most flowers, red fuchsia stands for love, passion, and confidence in someone.

-Pink: Pink Fuchsia is associated with femininity, kindness, playfulness, and sweetness.
+Pink fuchsia is associated with femininity, kindness, playfulness, and sweetness.

-Purple: Purple Fuchsias usually bloom in a dark purple shade that represents royalty, success, luxury, wealth, and elegance.
-Apart from its flamboyant side, purple Fuchsia also represents thoughtfulness.
+Purple fuchsias usually bloom in a dark purple shade representing royalty, success, luxury, wealth, and elegance.
+Apart from its flamboyant side, purple fuchsia also represents thoughtfulness.

-White: White is a delicate color.
+White is a delicate color.
 It stands for purity, sympathy, honesty, innocence, and new beginnings.
-White Fuchsias also represent all these emotions.
-However, there are very few varieties of Fuchsia plants that bear completely white flowers.
+White fuchsias also represent all these emotions.
+However, there are very few varieties of fuchsia plants that bear completely white flowers.
 Hawkshead, White King, and White Joy are some of the pure white flowering varieties.

-Orange: Bold and bright, orange Fuchsias are associated with excitement, success, joy, encouragement, determination, health, stimulation, balance, sexuality, and fascination.
+Bold and bright orange fuchsias are associated with excitement, success, joy, encouragement, determination, health, stimulation, balance, sexuality, and fascination.